-- 1. USB Connector used for connecting to a PC for software updates - 2.
-MICRO SD CARD Slot used for saving screen shots or user settings
+- 1. USB Connector connect to a PC for software updates - 2.
+MICRO SD CARD Slot save screen shots or user settings

 SET-UP & BASIC OPERATION

 The ORION HX has been designed for quick and easy deployment.
 Depending on your application, some adjustments to the default setting may need to be made.